Raven312/NYU-Database-Final-Project/readme.txt

 to observe the performance and whether it can execute correctly and concisely.

-### Code Example and Tests
+### Tests and output
 ----------------
-If the information exists four files — main.py, DatabaseFunction.py, ConditionObject.py, GeneralFunction.py and
-sales1.txt— then a session with our queries look like the following transcript.

-How to do the test:
-python3 main.py
+cd to the project home directory and put the test file: <test_file_name.txt> in the project home directory. run the following command: python3 main.py <test_file_name.txt>

+The output file will be generated at the directory: /output the file name is defined by the sql: outputtofile(<table_name>, <output_file_name>.txt)

 ### Commands